 What Does Tasmanian Devil Look Like

-- The Tasmanian devil has a thick and stocky build, a big head, and long tail.
+- The Tasmanian devil has a thick and stocky build, a big head, and a long tail.

 - Unlike other marsupials, the devils have slightly longer forelegs than their hind legs.

-- Their neck and forebody is larger than their hind body, which gives them exceptional strength.
+- Their neck and forebody are larger than their hind body, which gives them exceptional strength.
 However, this feature is also a reason for their lopsided gait and squat sitting posture.

-- On the forefeet, they have five toes of which four pointing in the front direction while one pointing out from the side.
+- On the forefeet, they have five toes of which four point in the front direction while one points out from the side.
 Their hind feet have four toes.

 - Their claws are non-retractable.